-The amount of plastic toddler toys on the market can be pretty overwhelming.
+The amount of plastic toddler toys on the market can be overwhelming.
 When you want low-tech, classic wood toys for your toddler they can be hard to find!
-That’s why I put together this list of the best wood toys for toddler.
+That’s why I put together this list of the best non-toxic wood toys for toddler.

 Why it’s important to buy wood toys for toddlers